sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/picorv.md

 ### Program FPGA

-- Open picotiny project by `picotiny.gprj` file in TangNano-9K-example\picotiny\project dictionary
+- Open picotiny project by `picotiny.gprj` file in TangNano-9K-example\picotiny\project directory
 - Tick `Use MSPI as regular IO` in Project->Configuration->Place&Route->Dual-Purpose Pin which can be found in the top menu bar
 - Right-click Place&Route which is in Process interface and choose Clean&Rerun All
 - Download the generated .fs file to the Embedded Flash of Nano 9K